 For a clean portfolio, either tool plus careful review will get you a correct return.
 Choose CoinTracker for simplicity, Koinly for coverage.

 But the tool is not the hard part once your activity gets complex.
 High volume, meaningful DeFi, multiple wallets across chains, years of unreconciled history, or a 1099-DA that conflicts with your own records: in those cases the software is a starting point, not the finish line.
 A crypto CPA who works in both tools daily will reconcile the account, apply the per-wallet rules correctly, and give you a report you can actually defend.
-Plenty of our clients run the software themselves and bring us in for the reconciliation and the sign-off.
+Plenty of our clients run the software themselves and bring us in for the reconciliation and the sign-off, whether that is Koinly expert help or CoinTracker expert help.

 Key Takeaways

-• Both price by transaction count, so cost scales with how much you trade
+- Both price by transaction count, so the real cost driver is how much you trade, not the sticker on the plan